Birdland Weekly Update: Steve Ross, Cast Party & The Lineup at Birdland

 The Lineup with Susie Mosher

 The Birdland Theater is thrilled to present The Lineup with Susie Mosher every Tuesday at 9:30pm.
-This coming week, Susie's special guests will be Aisha de Haas, Jen Barnhart, Natalie Joy Johnson, Sue Matsuki, Hyuna Park & Amadis Dunkel, Ann Kittredge, Carla Ulbrich and Caitlin Frownfelter.
+This coming week, Susie's special guests will be Erich Bergen, Molly Pope, Anna Heffington, Todd Wilander, Jean Brassard, David Sabella, Marissa Licata, Joseph C. Townsend, Gianmarco Soresi and more!
 The Lineup with Susie Mosher is a wild, anything-goes variety show featuring entertainers from the Broadway, cabaret, music and comedy scenes.
 Actress/singer Mosher hosts the spontaneous extravaganza with her "dynamite voice, heartfelt observations and ridiculously funny improv."
 (Go Magazine).
 A hit with both critics and audiences, each Lineup is unique and promises to deliver an unforgettable night of quintessential NYC entertainment.
 From Tony winners, pop artists and Broadway regulars to experimental groups, undiscovered newbies and subway performers, past guests include: Alice Ripley, Katharine McPhee, Beth Leavel, Maddie Poppe, Naturi Naughton, Billy Stritch, BETTY, Anya Marina, Dan Finnerty, Kimberley Locke, Kevin Chamberlin, Erich Bergen, KT Sullivan, Christina Bianco, Carole J. Bufford, Jarrod Specter, Mykal Kilgore, Kelli Barrett, Diana DeGarmo, Ace Young and many more!

 Birdland Theater, 315 West 44 Street, NYC